STL-FelipeGomes/profile-card-component/README.md

 # profile-card-component

 <p>
-  Um desafio, encontrado no site <a href="https://www.frontendmentor.io/challenges">Front-End Mentor</a>, na qual o objetivo é construir um carde de perfil
+  A challenge, found on the website <a href="https://www.frontendmentor.io/challenges">Front-End Mentor</a>, to build a profile card
 </P>